ksevindik/ksevindik.github.io/_posts/2007-10-30-ivy-agile-dependency-management-tool.md

+---
+layout: post
-# Ivy: Agile Dependency Management Tool
+title: Ivy: Agile Dependency Management Tool
+author: Kenan Sevindik
+---

 In my opinion, `Ivy` is the best dependency management tool compared to others in the field.
 Unfortunately, good things don’t always receive enough interest they deserve from the developer community. `Ivy` shares the same destiny in this